 - Transfer to a piping bag with tip of your choice.
 I used a Wilton 2D.

 - Pipe the matcha filling into the center of your macaron shell placing another shell on top to create a sandwhich.
-Repeat these steps to fill all your macarons.
+Repeat these steps to fill all the macarons.

-- I recommend allowing your macs 12 hours to set in the fridge before serving.
+- I recommend letting Macs mature for 12 hours to set in the fridge before serving.

-I left the macaron shells white to highlight the gorgeous color of the matcha powder.
-You also might’ve noticed that I shaped some of the macarons into little hearts.
-At the time I was thinking they’d be perfect for the upcoming celebration of love and also for those who love matcha.
+Leaving macaron shells white helped to highlight the gorgeous color of the matcha powder.
+You also might’ve noticed the heart shaped macarons.
+At the time I was thinking they’d be perfect for the upcoming Valentine’s Day.
 Yet after the events that occurred over the weekend, consider the hearts a way for me to show my love and support to all of you.

 Turning the shells into hearts was really quite simple to do, using the template that I found here.
-I also wrote a few fitting words on the shells with a black edible ink pen for a decorative touch.
+Write a few fitting words on the shells with a black edible ink pen for a decorative touch, if desired.

 #matcha & #love because the two are a perfect match.

 Deliciously Matcha macarons are addictively good and they’d make lovely gifts from the heart.
 Plus they’re dairy and gluten free with health benefits from the matcha powder.